AdobeDocs/commerce-merchant-services.en/help/live-search/technical-overview.md

 ## Price indexer

 Live Search customers can use the new [SaaS price indexer](../price-index/index.md), which provides faster price change updates and synchronization time.

+## Price support

+Live Search widgets support most but not all of the price types supported by Adobe Commerce.

+Currently, basic prices are supported.
+Advanced prices that are not supported are:

+* Cost
+* Minimum Advertised Price

+Look at [API Mesh](../catalog-service/mesh.md) for more complex price calculations.

 ## PWA support